remialvado/RiakBundle/README.md

 For the next sections, let's assume your infrastructure is made of 2 Riak clusters : one used to store your backend objects and one to store all logs.
 The backend cluster contains two pre-defined buckets.
 One to store some users in JSON and one to store some cities in XML.
 On the log cluster, you create a new bucket every day(I know it's strange but why not...) so you can't pre-configured buckets in this cluster.
+Moreover, you have conducted robustness campaigns and you know that backend cluster is able to support up to 500 parallels connection where your Frontend is never hitted by more than 5 connections in parallels.
+So you know that you can send 100 backend requests in parallels per frontend requests but no more.
+If you try to store or fetch or delete more than 100 objects at once, only the first 100 will be processed.
+Others will have to wait for a slot to opened.
+RiakBundle will handle this slot mecanism for you.

 All configuration can be made on config.yml file under a new ```riak``` namespace.
 With that in mind, you should define the following configuration :